cameronsutter/plottr/pages/pages-root-folder/index.md

 ---
 layout: homepage
-description: "Plottr makes it easy to visually plot out your novel.
+description: "Plottr makes it <em>easy</em> to visually plot out your novel.
 Finally a tool that works the way you think.
 Write powerful stories with ease.
 Be that writer that you’ve always dreamed of being!"
 sub_description: "For Windows & Mac"
 skip_boilerplate: true
 header: no